Ecogenomics/GTDBTk/README.md

 GTDB-Tk also assumes the Python 2.7.x and Perl interpreters are on your system path.

-GTDB-Tk requires external data that need to be downloaded and unarchived (preferably in the same folder):
+GTDB-Tk requires ~70G+ of external data that need to be downloaded and unarchived (preferably in the same directory):
 ```
 wget https://data.ace.uq.edu.au/public/gtdbtk/release_80/fastani.tar.gz
 wget https://data.ace.uq.edu.au/public/gtdbtk/release_80/markers.tar.gz